viochris/maternal_health_risk_streamlit_2_target_lime/README.md

 ### 🏗️ Engineering Overview
 The application follows a **monolithic, in-process pattern**: `streamlit_app.py` handles the UI/form layer, while `function.py` owns all backend logic (model loading, preprocessing, inference, and LIME explanation).
 Heavy artifacts (`best_model_final.joblib`, `lime_training_data.npy`) are loaded once at startup using Streamlit's `@st.cache_resource` decorator, avoiding redundant disk reads on every user interaction.
 Both prediction and explanation run entirely in memory — there is no network round-trip involved.

+> **Note:** the LIME explanation is always generated with respect to the **`elevated risk` class (label 1)**, regardless of which class the model actually predicts.
+This means the chart and feature weights always describe which vitals push the probability *toward or away from Elevated Risk*, even on a submission the model classifies as Low Risk.

 ### 🔄 End-to-End System Flowchart